Nandhakumar1123/Iot_Accident_detection/README.md

 # 📂 Chapter 1: Problem Statement

 Road accidents often become fatal because emergency help does not arrive on time.
-Victims may not be able to communicate due to unconsciousness or injuries.
+Victims may be unable to communicate due to unconsciousness or severe injuries.
 Manual reporting also delays rescue operations.

 An automated smart system is needed to: